-Maryland High School Vandalized With 'Hateful' Graffiti
+4 Students Charged After Md.
+School Vandalized With 'Hateful,' Anti-Semitic And Racist Graffiti

-BALTIMORE (WJZ) — Authorities are working to find who vandalized a Maryland high school with “hateful and sickening” graffiti overnight Wednesday.
+Three of the students, Seth Taylor, 18, of Mustang Path in Ellicott City; Tyler Curtiss, 18, of Rivercrest Court in Brookeville; and Joshua Shaffer, 18, of Watkins Way in Mt.
+Airy, were taken into custody at the school this morning.
+Matthew Lipp, 18, of Daisy Road in Woodbine was picked up by police at his home.

+All four were charged with multiple counts of “destruction of property based on race, color, religious belief, sexual orientation, or national origin.”
+It carries a penalty of up to three years in jail.

-Glenelg High School in Howard County was vandalized with was Howard County Public School Superintendent Dr. Michael Martirano said is “a hate crime against so many of our communities and goes completely against the values we share as a community.”
+Howard County Public School Superintendent Dr. Michael Martirano said the incident is “a hate crime against so many of our communities and goes completely against the values we share as a community.”

-A press conference is set for noon on Thursday to release more details on the graffiti.
+“We denounce any type of hate,” Martirano said at a press conference Thursday.

+The police chief said staff contacted the school resource officer after finding the slurs.
+The SRO called Howard County Police to help investigate.
+They reviewed video and identified students leading to three arrests. pain cans were also found in the nearby woods.

 Dr. Martirano released the following statement: